Boal

-Boal (Galician-Asturian: Bual) is a municipality, a civil parish and a town in the Autonomous Community of the Principality of Asturias (Spain).
-It borders north with El Franco and Coaña, south with Illano, west with Castropol and east with Villayón.
+Boal (Galician-Asturian: Bual) is a municipality, a civil parish and a town in the Autonomous Community of the Principality of Asturias, Spain.
+It borders El Franco and Coaña to the north, Illano to the south, Castropol to the west and Villayón to the east.

-The main way of access to the municipality is the regional road AS-12, which connects Navia with Grandas de Salime.
+The main way of access to Boal is through the regional road AS-12, which connects Navia with Grandas de Salime.
 The whole municipality has a population of 1,632 inhabitants, whereas there are about 496 inhabitants in the capital town.